The Roots of Progress Fellowship

 The program is structured so it can fit into your life even with other commitments, like family or a full-time job, and independent of the time zone you’re in.
 You’ll need a minimum of ~10 hours per week, with ideally more time especially toward the end of the program when you’ll be completing your longer, more deeply researched essay.

 • Live sessions: 3-5 hours per week.
-Each week, there will be five Zoom sessions of about an hour each, of which three are core sessions everyone should attend and two are optional (an extra “peer group gym”) or for the special AI and heavy industry tracks.
+Each week, there will be five Zoom sessions of about an hour each, of which three are core sessions everyone should attend and two are optional (an extra “peer group gym”) or for the special agriculture and health, longevity and biotech tracks.
 Most of these sessions will be in the morning Pacific Time, mid-day East Coast time, evening European Time.
-Most sessions will be recorded for those who can’t make it, although you’ll get more out of attending live.

 • Research and writing: 4-6 hours per week.
 The program is structured around two-week research-draft-edit-publish cycles.
 Most fellows will need ~8-10 hours to get an essay ready to publish over the two-week period.